ABOUT OUR PROJECT

 I will only stay in Leipzig for a short period of time so it’s no use to open a bank account of my own.
 But now my landlord accepts no cash payment and asked me to transfer the rent.
 How can I do that without having a bank account?

 I will leave Leipzig soon.
-What shall I do with my bank account?
+What should I do with my bank account?
 Friends told me some of the payments can only be done after my departure?

 Your friends are right: quite a few payments connected to your apartment are usually done after you’ve moved out.
 This might be as little as three weeks after your departure (like the last electricity bill) but can extend to 12-24 months (your last utility bill might come at the end of the year following your departure).
 Quite often landlords wait until the last utility bill is settled before refunding the security deposit.
 For all this you need an account in Germany or Europe that works with the IBAN code.
 Transfers to accounts outside that system are possible but quite expensive.
 If you don’t have such an European account and want to avoid those steep fees, we recommend to keep your German account open for at least 6-12 months.
 Please talk to your bank about your plans and inform them about your new address abroad.
 They will also ask you to give them the information of a foreign account they can transfer any balance to once you finally give the order to close the German account.